 As a fresher in HR Operations roles, your day-to-day might look like this.
 These HR ops roles are typically the first step to broader HR ownership.

 This variety ensures you learn technical tasks and soft skills like communication, problem-solving, and time management.
-It also prepares you for stepping into roles such as HR Operations Manager by demonstrating reliability and process ownership.
+It also prepares you for stepping into roles such as core HR processes Manager by demonstrating reliability and process ownership.

 Essential Skills You Need to Start a Career in HR Operations